-The Paradise Recreation and Park District currently has access to about 82 acres of park land that is improved or pending improvements in the near future.
-Most of this land is owned by the District, with the notable exception of the $3\frac{1}{2}$ acre site on which the Terry Ashe Recreation Center is located.
-This property is leased from Butte County.
+The Paradise Recreation and Park District currently has access to about 93 acres of park land that is improved or pending improvements in the near future.
+Most of this land is owned by the District, with the notable exception of the $3\frac{1}{2}$ acre site on which the Terry Ashe Recreation Center is located and the 25 acre Lakeridge Park.
+The Terry Ashe Recreation Center property is leased from Butte County and the 25 acre Lakeridge Park is leased from the Paradise Irrigation District.